South Dakota Court Records

 A child support order outlines:

-- The precise amount required for the wellbeing of the child
+- The precise amount required for the well-being of the child

-- Who pays the money and how much
+- Who pays the money, and how much

 These monies may be deposited to non-parents who are custodians of the child.
 However, only the parents are forced to make these payments.
 The parenting plan from the court determines how the parents spend time with their child.
 The child support guideline also outlines how the support should be divided.

-What is the Average Child Support Payment in South Dakota?
+What Is The Average Child Support Payment in South Dakota?

 How Do I Apply for Child Support in South Dakota?